 Gambling is based on the concept of 'chance' meaning that the outcome is completely random and that there is little to nothing a player can do to improve their ability to win.
 In fact, most games and forms of gambling fall under this category.

 For example, the game of Roulette is based purely on chance.
 There is nothing a player can do to become better at winning and there is no way for a player to know where the ball will land.
 Sometimes you might win, while other times you might lose.

 In skill based games like poker, blackjack and sports betting, players have the ability to make decisions that can affect the outcome of the game.
 For example, knowing player and team stats may put you at an advantage when you make your decision on which team will win or lose.
 However, the outcome is still random and anything can happen in the game, which keeps a significant level of chance in the game.

 Good luck charms, "hot" machines, lucky numbers - it seems like for as long as people have been gambling, there have been myths to go along with it.
 That's why PlayNow is here to help debunk the popular misconceptions and help people understand how gambling really works.
 Myths about gambling may cause you to make unhealthy decisions when you play.

 How the Games Work

 Wonder if knowing your odds of winning affects your odds of having a good time?
 It doesn't.
 Knowing how the games work makes for better decisions and more fun.
 When playing online it's easy to find out the rules of the game, the odds of winning and the expected payback.

 Click "More Info" for information on how the game works, what the odds are and/or return to player

-For more information about how games work including brochures translated in French, Chinese, Punjabi, Korean, Filipino, and Vietnamese, click here.
+For more information about how table games work, click here.